James HurwoodWritten by James Hurwood

 Queensland stamp duty concessions

-There are three types of stamp duty concessions in Queensland that can either reduce the amount you must pay or eliminate it altogether (depending on the purchase value of the property).² QLD’s three main stamp duty concessions are:
+There are three types of stamp duty concessions in Queensland that can either reduce the amount you must pay in duty or reduce it to zero entirely (depending on the purchase value of the property).
+These are:

 • Home concession.
 If you move into the property within 12 months of purchasing it and intend to make it your principal place of residence, you could qualify for the home concession.
 This concession applies a reduced home concession rate to the first $350,000 of the purchase price, which can save you up to $7,175.³

 • First home concession.
-You can avoid paying stamp duty altogether the first time you purchase a home in QLD if the value is under $500,000.
-If the purchase price is between $500,000 and $550,000, you will have a reduced stamp duty rate if eligible.⁴
+You can avoid paying stamp duty altogether the first time you purchase a homein QLD if the property’s value is $700,000 or less.
+If the purchase price is between $700,000 and $799,999.99, you may be eligible for a stamp duty reduction of up to $17,350, which should be deducted from your eligible home concession amount.⁴

 • First home vacant land concession.
-If you purchase vacant land and intend to build a home that’ll be your primary residence, you might be eligible for this concession.
-There is no stamp duty for land that sells for less than $250,000, and you could benefit from a reduced stamp duty fee on land that sells for between $250,000 and $400,000.⁵
+If you purchase vacant land and intend to build your first home on said land, you might be eligible for this concession.
+There is no stamp duty for land that sells for less than $350,000, and you could save up to $10,675 in stamp duty on land that sells for between $350,000 and $500,000.⁵

 Do property investors have to pay stamp duty in QLD?